What Makes The Minocqua Area Special?

 Find Minocqua on a map, and it looks like there's more water to the town than land.
 Minocqua and the neighboring communities of Arbor Vitae and Woodruff — which conveniently sit some three to six hours from Madison, Milwaukee, and Chicago — are filled with over 2,300 sparkling blue lakes, streams, and ponds.
 They are also snuggled into the mighty Northern Highland-American Legion State Forest.
 This means guests can easily enjoy an incredible array of activities, both on the shore and on the water.

 The Minocqua Area is the hub of the Northwoods.
-The Minocqua area features supper clubs, shopping, cafes, ice-cream stands, outfitters, real lumber jack shows, the oldest amateur ski show in the United States, museums, gaming and we could keep going on.
+The Minocqua area features supper clubs, shopping, cafes, ice cream stands, outfitters, real lumberjack shows, the oldest amateur ski show in the United States, museums, and gaming.

-Almost surrounded by water, Minocqua is the ideal resort-area town.
+Minocqua is the ideal resort-area town.
 Popcorn and fudge-scented air hums with the buzz of speedboats and the putter of pontoons.
 Giggles and shrieks ripple from Torpy Beach, a popular park and playground along the main street.
 And families meander in and out of shops and gather around lakeside tables.
-Many return year after year.

 For a taste of the wilderness, head to the Willow Flowage Scenic Waters Area, southwest of Lake Tomahawk.
 Anglers can try their luck snagging northern pike, muskellunge, or large and smallmouth bass, while paddlers can explore the flowage's numerous nooks and crannies.
 Over at the Bittersweet Lakes, a chain of four lakes separated by small isthmuses, it's time for an easy paddle-and-portage experience.